As a passenger, you have the same rights as the driver of a vehicle to be compensated for your injuries following an accident.

 Recent research points to rear passengers being in the greatest danger.
-There is a lack of safety protections for rear passengers as opposed to those sitting up front.
+There is a lack of safety protections for rear passengers instead of those sitting up front.

 Rear seats are not equipped with front airbags, meaning that rear passengers may hit their heads on other parts of the car interior during a crash.
 Rear seat belts do not have force-limiters, meaning that back seat riders have a greater risk of chest injuries.

 If you can avoid sitting in the backseat, you should.
 However, if the car is crowded and you have no other options, it is best to sit in the middle seat in the back.
-In the event that you are in a rollover, the middle seat passenger has less force exerted upon them than those passengers sitting in window seats.
+If you are in a rollover, the passenger in the middle seat has less force exerted upon them than those sitting in window seats.

 A passenger may be able to receive compensation for their losses, which is known as damages.
 Damages aim to make the injured party “whole” again.